CSE237SP2022/project-julia_abby_sonia/README.md

 ## Current Implementation
 Currently, running both the Student and Roster classes is successful, with both the JUnit Test packages passing.

-## Script to Run Program from CMD Line